 Private tutors operating out of residences are also advised to put in place appropriate precautionary measures, and work with parents to ensure that they are comfortable with the measures taken.
 These should include:

 - Wearing of masks by all staff and students

 - Temperature screening and health declarations (tutors should turn away or not conduct tuition for persons who are unwell or have been issued with Approved Absence/Leave of Absence by their respective schools or Stay Home Notice/Home Quarantine Order by the authorities)

 - Clear record-keeping of staff/students to facilitate contact-tracing (Note: Where the tutor has to visit multiple places of residence, the tutor is expected to maintain a personal log of his/her activities, to facilitate contact tracing if necessary.)

 - Disinfection of surfaces between classes, if venue is hosted by tutor and shared by multiple students

-With effect from 19 June 2020, in-person training will be permitted for all CET activities at the Institutes of Higher Learning and by SSG-funded training providers.
+With effect from 19 June 2020, in-person training have been permitted for all CET activities at the Institutes of Higher Learning and by SSG-funded training providers.
 Notwithstanding this, online learning should remain the default for all CET activities where feasible.

 For health and safety reasons, the maximum class size for all CET activities is capped at 50 persons (including the trainer(s)).
 For SSG-funded CET programmes, SSG's prevailing guideline for a maximum class size of 40 persons (including the trainer(s)) for course quality reasons remains and sits on top of this.